Parallel-in-Time/pySDC/docs/contrib/06_new_project.md

 See the [contribution guide](./../../CONTRIBUTING.md) for general advice on testing etc.
 This guide will detail only how to add a project to pySDC.

-When adding a new project to pySDC, it needs to be tested.
-In order to run those tests as fast as possible, a few steps are needed, that are given below.

 ## Add a directory in 'pySDC/projects'

 First, create a new directory in `pySDC/projects` with the name of your project.